jblocher/mgt6534/README.md

 ### Semester-long course on transformer models, [DS 5690: Transformers in Theory and Practice](https://docs.google.com/document/d/1eKJn3eQU38jsE1ilZL0s-yrsIKcn8iZ7iSmXYxibx78/edit?usp=sharing).
 Graduate students and advanced undergraduates can register by contacting Jesse Spencer-Smith.

-## Other Resources
+## Course Resources for Python specifically

-### Python
+### Videos

 The following are ~10 minute video chapters on the foundations of Python.
 Proficiency in Python is not required, but I recommend you familiarize yourself to be able to read and understand Python code when needed.
-If you prefer to read the information, the [Python course textbook](https://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf) is an additional resource.
 I have listed the most important lessons below, but you are welcome to complete other lessons as well.

 I suggest you complete the following sections from FreeCodeCamp.org [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course: